 A quorum of an ad hoc committee or task force shall consist of a majority of its members.

 C. Staff Senate Representation on TTUHSC Committees

 The Staff Senate will seek representation on appropriate TTUHSC committees.
-The Executive Committee shall forward their recommendation to the Ex-Officio member from the TTUHSC President’s office.

 ARTICLE XI.
 MEETINGS